 Firstly, Calotren is a weight-loss supplement.
 The ingredients are collagen hydrolate, ProHydrolase and vitamins.
 Take four capsules at bedtime with eight ounces of water and supposedly helps your body burn off sugars and fat.
 One benefit is that healthy eating is encouraged.

 Top of the World Distributors released Calotren in 2010.
 The company was founded in 1997.
 You can buy the product on the official website and through trusted retailers.
 This supplement doesn’t contain any stimulants and no special diet is required, but read on…

 Our first concern with Calotren ingredients is a lack of clinical support.“There is no actual evidence presented on the formula regarding weight-loss or fat reduction,” said our Research Editor.
 “While this supplement may help with protein absorption, this could be why some customers didn’t see results.”

 One user said, “I tried Calotren for a month and received no results.
-I worked out, cut back food in-take and didn’t eat after 7pm every night.
-I didn’t feel any different health wise either.
-I would not recommend this product.”
+Worked out, cut back food in-take and didn’t eat after 7pm every night.
+Didn’t feel any different health wise either.”

 Another stated, “Well it don’t work for my wife, and she’s not very happy about this product.
 I think she gained weight instead of losing.”

 Scroll below for one of the best products we’ve seen over the last year.

 While we were able to find a few customer testimonials posted online for Calotren, there are also negative user reviews.
 One dieter said, “If you are at all sensitive to taking pills, don’t do this!
 I followed the instructions, waited the 3 hours after eating before taking it, and then barely slept all night.
 It says “no stimulants” but something kept me awake and feeling sick all night.”

 “I tried Calotren for three months.
 Did not loose any weight.
 It was a waste of my money.
 Would not recommend it to anyone,” claims a buyer